 Greetings!
-I am associate professor and chair of our graduate program in communications in the Department of Strategic Communication.
+I am associate professor in communications in the Department of Strategic Communication.
 I specialize in instructional design and improving organizational performance.
 I teach in the areas of project management, strategy, needs analysis, systems thinking and change, and technology applications.
 In addition to teaching undergraduate and graduate level courses, I also facilitate online courses for working professionals.

 My research interests include performance technology, needs assessment, strategic planning, and knowledge management.
 I have authored or coauthored articles on strategic planning, process mapping, knowledge management, and instructional strategies.
-I also have contributed to a leading textbook on instructional design and coauthored a chapter in the Handbook of Human Performance Technology (2nd ed.).
+I am coauthor of Designing Effective Instruction (7th ed.), a leading textbook on instructional design and also have contributed to a chapter in the Handbook of Human Performance Technology (2nd ed.).
 I have more than seven years experience designing, developing, and managing technical training programs for Fortune 500 firms.

-I also regularly present at professional conferences including the International Society for Performance Improvement (ISPI) and the Association for Educational Communications and Technology (AECT).
-Currently, I serve as a consulting editor for two refereed journals, Educational Technology Research and Development (ETR&D) and Performance Improvement Quarterly (PIQ).
+I regularly present at professional conferences including the International Society for Performance Improvement (ISPI) and the Association for Educational Communications and Technology (AECT).
+Currently, I serve as a consulting editor for three refereed journals, Educational Technology Research and Development (ETR&D), Performance Improvement Quarterly (PIQ), and Journal of Computing in Higher Education (JCHE).
 In 2006, I served as the chair of the instructional systems track for the ISPI international conference.

 Prior to joining Ithaca College, I was assistant professor in instructional technology at Wayne State University.
 I received my BSC degree in communications (radio-television) from Ohio University, and my M.S. and Ph.D. degrees in instructional systems technology from Indiana University.